willemolding/ProofBoy/README.md

 <img src="./docs/recorder.excalidraw.svg" width="900"/>
 </p>

 This journal can be taken by anyone else and replayed into their own emulator to recreate the exact same Gameboy memory state.
 ProofBoy also defines something called an Extractor which takes a memory state and maps it into something meaningful.
-In our example we have an extractor which extracts the stats of the players pokemon.
+In our example we have an extractor which extracts the players score in FlappyBoy.

 Both of these operations are deterministic.
-Anyone can take a fresh copy of a game and a journal obtain the pokemon the player is holding.
+Anyone can take a fresh copy of a game and a journal obtain the score the player is reached.

 #### 2. Verifying